orbeon/orbeon-forms-doc/xforms/tutorial/bookcast/database.md

     http://localhost:8080/orbeon/exist/rest/db/orbeon/my-bookcast/books.xml
     ```

-    This is the exact same URL to which your submission has done an HTTP PUT.
-By entering it in your browser, you tell it to do an HTTP GET instead, and the eXist database simply sends the XML document to your browser.
+    This is the exact same URL to which your submission has done an HTTP `PUT`.
+By entering it in your browser, you tell it to do an HTTP `GET` instead, and the eXist database simply sends the XML document to your browser.
 You should see this:

     ![][18]